 - Larygopharyngeal Reflux (LPR)

 When the lower esophageal sphincter (LES) is not functioning properly, there is a back flow of stomach acid into the esophagus.
 If this happens two or more times a week, it can be a sign of gastroesophageal reflux disease, or GERD.
-If this happens,it can be a sign of Laryngopharyngeal Reflux, or LPR.
+As with the lower esophageal sphincter, if the upper esophageal sphincter doesn't function properly, acid that has back flowed into the esophagus is allowed into the throat and voice box.
+When this happens, it's called Laryngopharyngeal Reflux, or LPR.